Formation of hot Jupiters through disk migration and evolving stellar tides: Discussion

 We have ignored in our model the effects of possible mass loss from the planet due to the Roche lobe overflow (RLO).
-RLO initiates when the Roche lobe around the planet $R_{\rm R} \approx a (M_{\rm p}/M_{\rm p})^{1/3}$ becomes as small as the planetary radius.
+The RLO initiates when the Roche lobe around the planet $R_{\rm R} \approx a (M_{\rm p}/M_{\rm p})^{1/3}$ becomes as small as the planetary radius.
 Even in the case of a highly inflated, young gas giant with a radius of $2\,R_{\rm J}$, RLO at $R_{\rm R}\approx2\,R_{\rm J}$ will only be reached at a semimajor axis $a\approx0.01$\,AU, that is, very close to the stellar surface, which is at 0.0093\,AU for a 1\,Myr young solar type star.
-Hence, there will be a very sensible fine tuning involved between extreme planetary inflation ($R_{\rm p}>2\,R_{\rm J}$), a sufficiently small star ($R_\star<2\,R_\odot$), and sufficiently weak tidally-driven orbital decay to prevent an inward spiralling hot Jupiter from falling into the star by RLO.
-Some of the known planets might indeed be or have been affected by RLO \citep{2016CeMDA.126..227J} and that the inclusion of RLO could be relevant interior to the inner cavity of our model.
-The modelling of RLO, however, requires some parameterization (or even modeling of) planetary structure, which is beyond the scope of this paper.
+Hence, there will be a very sensitive fine tuning involved between extreme planetary inflation ($R_{\rm p}>2\,R_{\rm J}$), a sufficiently small star ($R_\star<2\,R_\odot$), and sufficiently weak tidally driven orbital decay to prevent an inward spiralling hot Jupiter from falling into the star by RLO.
+Some of the known planets might indeed be or have been affected by RLO \citep{2016CeMDA.126..227J} and the inclusion of RLO could be relevant interior to the inner cavity of our model.
+The modeling of RLO however requires some parameterization (or even modeling of) planetary structure, which is beyond the scope of this paper.

 As for the stellar spin-up, in our scenario of planet migration under the effect of stellar tides, hot Jupiters would either fall into their star within the first $\approx 10$\,Myr of their lifetime if the tidal torque is too weak to stop migration.
 Or they would stop beyond the stellar corotation radius at the tidal migration barrier, where they would act to slow down the stellar rotation.
-In our picture hot Jupiters spin up their stars if they fall through the corotation radius and get swallowed by the star or they survive and act as a rotational brake during the first $\approx 100$\,Myr of their star's lifetime.
+In our picture, hot Jupiters spin up their stars if they fall through the corotation radius and get swallowed by the star, or they survive and act as a rotational brake during the first $\approx 100$\,Myr of the lifetime of the host star.

 Tidally excited waves in the stellar radiation zones \citep{1998ApJ...507..938G,2007ApJ...661.1180O,2017MNRAS.470.2054C} or the wave breaking mechanism at the stellar center \citep{2010MNRAS.404.1849B} could trigger additional tidal dissipation beyond the processes in the convective envelope considered in this study.
 Further refinements of this theory could be achieved through the consistent modeling of the radial profile of the stellar density, the latter of which is assumed to be constant (though different) in both the stellar core and the envelope in our model \citep{2013MNRAS.429..613O}.